100-m/nx.digital/doc/security.md

 # How we set up a secure & OS agnostic software factory in a public cloud environment

-## User Management
+## Administrator Management

-A script is launched every 5 minutes to synchronize the public key.
-The script gets all the public keys of the NeoXam teams and added them to our different servers.
+Users Administrators are managed using a dedicated 3rd party SaaS (Auth0).
-If one key or user is deleted, the script will spread the update on all our servers.
-Therefore, access is no longer available.
+Data Administrators are managed using a dedicated 3rd party SaaS (Auth0 or Github) and a synchronization script.
+They have access to servers with a SSH keypair, if one key or user is added or deleted, the script will spread the authorization on our servers.
-Moreover, each key is secured with a strong passphrase.
+We use the same principle to grant/remove access to Developers in our team.
+In addition, Developers have access to client data only if their email is authorized as Users Administrator.

 ## Software and Infrastructure testing